robbertverlinden/DMS-Reworked/README.md

 ```
 Usage:

-Pull the repository to a local folder and run `python3 server/server.py`
+Pull the repository to a local folder.
+Edit the `baseURL` variable to match your system's IP-address.
+run `python3 server/server.py`

 The dashboard is now available on your system.